asnar00/firefly/readme.md

 OK so: microservices is a no-go, because the request/forward/response thing is about 6ms per request.
 Which is crazy, but there we go.
 So firefly.py just calls into vectors.py and all is good.

+Like at this point we're legit just writing a parser for typescript.
+Why not just bite the lang-server bullet?
+Get that capability.
+You're just delaying the inevitable.
+OK.
+But that'll get you bogged down, and we don't want that yet.
+Better to write some simple code that does most of the job, for now.

+Let's think about it a little bit, maybe it's simpler than you think.

+    a.b.c.d

+    a => global if it's a global, otherwise nothing b => a.b; we get the type t from the sequence before.

+    can we identify the type of the chain before (lex) ? if so, we filter the array down, and then it's done.